square/square-python-sdk/doc/models/retrieve-dispute-evidence-response.md

 # Retrieve Dispute Evidence Response

-Defines fields in a RetrieveDisputeEvidence response.
+Defines the fields in a `RetrieveDisputeEvidence` response.

 ## Structure